CATH database

 Schematic representation of the three top levels of the CATH classification scheme.

 The CATH Protein Structure Classification database is a free, publicly available online resource that provides information on the evolutionary relationships of protein domains.
 It was created in the mid-1990s by Professor Christine Orengo and colleagues including Janet Thornton and David Jones, and continues to be developed by the Orengo group at University College London.
 CATH shares many broad features with the SCOP resource, however there are also many areas in which the detailed classification differs greatly.

 Hierarchical organization

-Experimentally determined protein three-dimensional structures are obtained from the Protein Data Bank and split into their consecutive polypeptide chains, where applicable.
-Protein domains are identified within these chains using a mixture of automatic methods and manual curation.
+Experimentally determined protein three-dimensional structures are obtained from the Protein Data Bank (PDB) and split into their consecutive polypeptide chains, where applicable.
+Protein domains are identified ("chopped") within these chains using a mixture of automatic methods and manual curation.

 The domains are then classified within the CATH structural hierarchy: at the Class (C) level, domains are assigned according to their secondary structure content, i.e. all alpha, all beta, a mixture of alpha and beta, or little secondary structure; at the Architecture (A) level, information on the secondary structure arrangement in three-dimensional space is used for assignment; at the Topology/fold (T) level, information on how the secondary structure elements are connected and arranged is used; assignments are made to the Homologous superfamily (H) level if there is good evidence that the domains are related by evolution i.e. they are homologous.